devlooped/TableStorage/readme.md

 * `[PartitionKey]`: annotates the property that should be used as the partition key
 * `[RowKey]`: annotates the property that should be used as the row key.

-Values passed to the `TableRepository.Create<T>` or `TablePartition.Create<T>` override declarative attributes.
+Values passed to the factory methods override declarative attributes.

 ### TableEntity Support

-Since these repository APIs are quite a bit more intuitive than working against a direct `TableClient`, you might want to retrieve/enumerate entities just by their built-in `ITableEntity` properties, like `PartitionKey`, `RowKey`, `Timestamp` and `ETag`.
+Since these repository APIs are quite a bit more intuitive than working directly against a
+`TableClient`, you might want to retrieve/enumerate entities just by their built-in `ITableEntity` properties, like `PartitionKey`, `RowKey`, `Timestamp` and `ETag`.
 For this scenario, we also support creating `ITableRepository<TableEntity>` and `ITablePartition<TableEntity>`